-If you are working through this example on your computer, you might find a different run order in your output.
-This is due to the difference in the seed value of the random number generator.
-You can specify a seed value with the RANDOMIZE option.
-For syntax, see "Randomize Design" on page 636.
+If you are working through this example on your computer, you might find a different run order in your output because your computer uses a different seed value for the random number generator.
+You can specify a seed value in the RANDOMIZE option.

-Example 7.2: Resolution 4 Augmented Design
+Example 8.2: Resolution 4 Augmented Design